hellodanylo/ucla-deeplearning/README.md

 In order to run the notebooks on your computer and in AWS cloud, you need the following components:
 * Git tool to clone this repository
 * Miniconda package manager (to install `ucla-dev` environment defined in `./dev/conda_init.yml`)
-* Docker for Desktop (to run Jupyter container defined `./dev/image-python/Dockerfile`)
+* Docker for Desktop (to run Jupyter container defined in `./dev/image-python/Dockerfile`)

 How to proceed?
 * If you are using Windows, follow the instructions under [Windows](#windows)
 * If you are using Mac OS, follow the instructions under [Mac OS](#macos)

 It's strongly advised to use the setup instructions above, but if you would like to manage your own Conda environment:
-* the environment for notebooks defined in: `./dev/docker-jupyter/conda_init.yml`
+* the environment for notebooks is defined in: `./dev/docker-jupyter/conda_init.yml`
-* Conda channels defined in: `./dev/docker-jupyter/condarc_student.yml`
+* Conda channels are defined in: `./dev/docker-jupyter/condarc_student.yml`

 ## Windows
 The following is the summary of these detailed instructions: https://docs.microsoft.com/en-us/windows/wsl/install-win10